LiyaoTang/contrastBoundary/tensorflow/README.md

 ## Dataset Preparation

 ### S3DIS
 S3DIS dataset can be found [here](https://goo.gl/forms/4SoGp4KtH1jfRqEj2).
 Download the files named "Stanford3dDataset_v1.2.zip".
-Uncompress the folder and move it to `/Data/s3dis/Stanford3dDataset_v1.2`.
+Uncompress the folder and move it to be under `Data/S3DIS`.

 ### ScanNet

-ScanNet dataset can be downloaded following the instruction [here](http://kaldir.vc.in.tum.de/scannet_benchmark/documentation) in using its download script. <br>
+ScanNet dataset can be downloaded following the instruction [here](http://kaldir.vc.in.tum.de/scannet_benchmark/documentation) in requesting and using its download script. <br>
-We need to download four types of files: `_vh_clean_2.ply`, `_vh_clean_2.0.010000.segs.json` and the `.aggregation.json`.
-We also need its meta-data `scannetv2-labels.combined.tsv`. <br>
+We need to download four types of files: `.txt`, `_vh_clean_2.ply`, `_vh_clean_2.0.010000.segs.json` and the `.aggregation.json`.
+We also need its label map file `scannetv2-labels.combined.tsv` (via script download) and [scannetv2_val.txt](https://github.com/ScanNet/ScanNet/tree/master/Tasks/Benchmark). <br>
-Then, move the folder to be under `Data/scannet`.
+Then, move all files/directories to be under `Data/ScanNet`.

 ### Semantic3D